pydata/xarray/doc/user-guide/weather-climate.rst

     da["time"].dt.strftime("%Y%m%d")

-Conversion between non-standard calendar and to/from pandas DatetimeIndexes is facilitated with the :py:meth:`~xarray.DataArray.convert_calendar` method (and similarly for datasets).
-Here, like elsewhere in xarray, the `use_cftime` argument controls which datetime backend is used in the output.
-The default (`None`) is to use `pandas` when the calendar is standard and dates are within 1678 and 2262.
+Conversion between non-standard calendar and to/from pandas DatetimeIndexes is facilitated with the :py:meth:`xarray.Dataset.convert_calendar` method (also available as :py:meth:`xarray.DataArray.convert_calendar`).
+Here, like elsewhere in xarray, the ``use_cftime`` argument controls which datetime backend is used in the output.
+The default (``None``) is to use `pandas` when possible, i.e. when the calendar is standard and dates are within 1678 and 2262.

 .. ipython:: python